fqantonio/GoingInductive/README.md

 # ABSTRACT

 Should you, as a teacher of science and tech of young students, **move to an inductive strategy**, for the learning activities design flow, that you prepare and organize, even if you include bLearning?
 In overall, the **answer is yes**, but with some remarks.
-If you decide to do it, there will be specific impacts for the students that need to be **accommodated** as well implications for the stakeholders in the learning process: policy makers and school management.
-The sample covers 13 years of teacher data assessment, during the period 2003 to 2019, with conclusions about the impact in the learning transfer, Lab Practice, classroom behavior and academic results.
+If you decide to do it, there will be specific impacts for the students learning that need to be **accommodated**, as well as implications for the stakeholders in the learning process: policy makers and school management.
+The sample covers 13 years of teacher data assessment, during the period 2003 to 2019, with conclusions about the impact in the learning transfer, Lab Practice, social skills and academic results.

 **Keywords** Inductive learning strategy; 4C/ID; Direct Instruction; Learning Flow; Statistical Non-parametric Inference; academic results; learning transfer; behavior; lab practice; Cognitive Load Theory; Multi Intelligence Theory; Brain Based Learning; bLearning.